Online BS in Business Administration in Human Resources and Risk ManagementApply Now

 Flexible, Quality Learning

 At Peru State College Online, you’ll be pleasantly surprised at just how flexible quality learning can be.
-All courses are intentionally designed for online learning, and our 120-credit-hour online Bachelor of Business Administration – HR and Risk Management can be safely accomplished wherever and whenever is best for you.
+All courses are intentionally designed for online learning, and our 120-credit-hour online BS in Business Administration in Human Resources and Risk Management can be safely accomplished wherever and whenever is best for you.

 General Studies Requirements